 All State funds have been bonded.
 All County funds have been appropriated.
 Replacement/repairs of the Brookhaven Gymnasium, Riverhead Building, Ammerman Building, Huntington Library and Kreiling Hall roofs and all Eastern Campus roofs are complete.
 No construction funding remains.
-Remaining design funding will be used for the next series of roof replacements.
+Remaining design funding will be used for the Smithtown Science Roof replacement.
 Major contract awards are as follows: